JonasMelchior/JonasMelchior.github.io/_pages/privacypolicy.md

 *   _Mobile Device Access._ We may request access or permission to certain features from your mobile device, including your mobile device's storage, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.

+*   _Push Notifications._ We may request to send you push notifications regarding your account or certain features of the application(s).
+If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.

 This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.